Are the people who write obituaries the same people who write job descriptions?

 Third, change the job description significantly.
 With everything ending up on all the different job boards these days, it’s not unusual to run a search and see the client’s original posting show up above all the listings their recruiting agencies posted – and with the exact same language.
 YIKES.
 Try placing the hiring manager’s “must-have’s” right up front.
 Take a look at how much real estate is given to job descriptions when they are part of a results page.
 Would the sizzle for your position make it in this small space or is it cut off?
 Your description should allow jobseekers to decide quickly and accurately if the position is for them.
 Leave the inane corporate details for later in the job description.
 At that point the candidates are hooked and interested to see if they are fully qualified.
 (Does it really matter if they can lift 45 or 55 pounds?
 Have any of your candidates had to lift anything at an interview?)

 Finally, the shelf life of a job posting is about the same as a carton of milk left outdoors on a sunny summer day.
 While a lot of job boards let you keep the same posting for months, after 10 days that posting may be pages back in the search results.
 If you aren’t getting responses within a few days you may need to pull it down, spice up the text and repost it.

 Sounds like a lot of work, but this will significantly improve your candidate pool and help you identify the right talent for your placement!

-Scott Leishman is a Senior Executive recruiter at bizjobz with 20+ years of experience.
+Scott Leishman is a member of TheLadders Top Recruiters and the Senior Executive recruiter at bizjobz with 20+ years of experience.
 He works closely with transitioning military and clients who sell to DoD and other federal agencies.
-This past quarter, Scott was named one of TheLadders’ Top Recruiter.
+Follow Scott on Twitter at @SLeishman77.